-The Model ECH3 electric control head is an electrically operated control head which can be connected to the PCI-
+The Model ECH3 electric control head is an electrically operated control head which can be connected to the PCI-15/25s/35/50s/70 cylinder valve.
+This control head will support an electric thermal detection system, a remote

-- ▶ 15/17/25s/35/50s/70 cylinder valve.
-This control head will support an electric thermal detection system, a remote - ▶ mechanical pull station (Model RPS-M), and an electric gas shut-off valve.
+- mechanical pull station (Model RPS-M), and an electric gas shut-off valve.
 It will not support a fusible link detection sys- - ▶ tem.
 A micro switch (Model MS-DPDT) is included.
 The Model ECH3 control head is available in both 120 VAC (Model ECH3-120) and 24 VDC (Model ECH3-24).
 It is equipped with a local manual control handle that allows for mechanical system actuation.
 Operation of the local manual control requires removing the pull pin and rotating the handle clockwise.
-The Model ECH3 control head can actuate a - ▶ maximum of five (5) cylinders.
+The Model ECH3 control head can actuate a - ▶ maximum of five (5) cylinders with the 16 gram CO2 car- - ► tridge.
 See Figure 2-6.